 How do you define "here", when "here" is subject to alteration by construction, or physical change over time?
 The National Geodetic Survey, a US Federal agency, maintains a network of graphic markers across the United States, including Philadelphia.

 These markers can be explored on the National Geodetic Survey Data Explore website at https://www.ngs.noaa.gov/NGSDataExplorer/

-Sometimes taking the the form of a metal disk implanted in a sidewalk or road, or sometimes a physical building structure, each marker in the NGS Network is described by a data sheet as described here
+Sometimes taking the the form of a metal disk implanted in a sidewalk or road, or a physical building, each marker in the NGS Network is marked by a data sheet as described here

 These data sheets describe how to find the markers, the form the markers take, and location notes from recent surveyors on the condition of the markers.
 While some markers are on sidewalks publicly accessible, others can be in difficult to reach places such as a top City Hall on the William Penn statue.
 Though locations are chosen for perceived physical permanence, markers can go missing over time due to construction, theft, or vandalism.

 Image via ngs.noaa.gov

 Tracking things on the ground can sometimes be tricky--markings and manhole covers get worn down and faded, they're sometimes in the middle of the road, and it's easy to bump into things when looking down all the time.
 Here are some other objects that indicate pieces of the network.

 A Distributed Antenna System (DAS) is basically a way to expand a cell network's reach, adding capacity in under-covered areas.
 This blurry picture shows two units, both manufactured by JMA Wireless.
 One unit was also labeled "TEKO", a specific product line by JMA.

 A small cell is a low-powered cellular radio access nodes that operate in licensed and unlicensed spectrum.
 Generally, small cells have a range of 10 meters to a few kilometers and are used to add coverage to an existing cellular network.